Ultimate Volt: At a glance

 One of the biggest selling points of the Ultimate Volt package is the mobile SIM that's thrown in, courtesy of Virgin Media's partnership with O2.
-The O2 SIM comes with 10GB of monthly data, unlimited minutes and texts, and 5G capability should you need it.
+The O2 SIM comes with unlimited data, minutes and texts, and 5G capability should you need it.

 Since a SIM-only contract with the same allowance would set you back somewhere in the region of £20 a month from a standard mobile network, getting it as part of your broadband tariff is pretty good.

 The issue with the SIM is that it's quite unlikely that the start of your broadband tariff lines up perfectly with the end of your current mobile tariff.
 Even if it is a good deal, you probably don't need two mobile tariffs at once.

 If you've only got a few months left on your mobile plan though, it might be worth letting them overlap for a bit before switching to the O2 SIM and cutting out your monthly phone bill.